peopledoc/layout-linter/README.md

 # layout-linter [![CircleCI](https://circleci.com/gh/peopledoc/layout-linter.svg?style=svg)](https://circleci.com/gh/peopledoc/layout-linter)

-:bulb: This npm module will use your own custom rules, to lint any HTML page you like, and make sure it abides to your HTML conventions (classes, attributes, structure etc.)
+:bulb: This npm module will use your own custom rules to lint an HTML and make sure it follows your HTML conventions (classes, attributes, tags types, structure etc.)

 ## how to install & contribute